epilif3sotnas/epilif3sotnas/README.md

 Currently, I am focused on the intersection of banking, blockchain, and technology-driven financial solutions.
 I enjoy learning about and working with innovative tools that are shaping the future of finance.

-Beyond my professional interests, I enjoy reading :book:, exercising :running_man:, and playing chess :chess_pawn:, which help me stay balanced and sharp.
+Beyond my professional interests, I enjoy reading :book:, exercising :running_man:, boxing🥊, and playing chess :chess_pawn:, which help me stay balanced and sharp.

 I see myself as a constant learner-friendly, focused, resilient, and a consistent team player.
 My ultimate goal is to contribute to ideas and projects that make a positive impact on people’s lives.